 • Costs of re-renting the premises - If the tenant breaks the lease early, landlords can charge the cost of re-renting.

-• Legal fees - In case of a lawsuit, landlords can charge the court costs, including eviction fees and valid late payment.
+• Legal fees - In case of a lawsuit, a landlord can charge the court costs, including eviction fees and valid late payment.

 Refunding the Security Deposit